hfahrudin/hfahrudin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---
 <p><strong>🤖 Apparently, AI Doesn’t Deploy Itself</strong><br>
-Which is why I bring hands-on experience in AI engineering, full-stack software development, and building cloud architectures that aren’t just functional, but robust and scalable. <a href="https://your-link.com">Click here to see more</a> </p>
+Which is why I bring hands-on experience in AI engineering, full-stack development, and cloud infrastructure to build systems that are not just functional but also robust and scalable.</p>

 <p><strong>🌐 Talent Whisperer</strong><br>